ottogroup/schedoscope/README.md

 ## News

+###### 04/22/2016 - Release 0.4.0

+We have released Version 0.4.0 as a Maven artifact to our Bintray repository (see [Setting Up A Schedoscope Project](https://github.com/ottogroup/schedoscope/wiki/Setting-up-a-Schedoscope-Project) for an example pom).

+This is a big release including:

+* a complete overhaul of the scheduling state machine with significant improvement of test coverage

+* `exportTo` clause for simple, seamless, and parallel export of views to relational databases, Redis key-value stores, and Kafka topics (see [View DSL Primer](https://github.com/ottogroup/schedoscope/wiki/Schedoscope-View-DSL-Primer))

+* new materialization modes `SET_ONLY` and `TRANSFORMATION_ONLY` for more flexible ops (see [Scheduling Command Reference](https://github.com/ottogroup/schedoscope/wiki/Scheduling-Command-Reference)

 ###### 01/22/2016 - Release 0.3.5

 We have released Version 0.3.5 as a Maven artifact to our Bintray repository (see [Setting Up A Schedoscope Project](https://github.com/ottogroup/schedoscope/wiki/Setting-up-a-Schedoscope-Project) for an example pom).